Skip to content

 sudo add-apt-repository ppa:certbot/certbot

-You’ll need to press ENTER
+You’ll need to press ENTER to accept.

-Install Certbot’s Apache package with apt
+Install Certbot’s Apache package with apt:

 sudo apt install python-certbot-apache